numerik11/ESP32-Irrigation-Control/README.md

 -Materials Required-

 1.)
-7 Core irrigation wire to run from controller to solenoid box
+7 Core irrigation wire to run from controller to solenoid valve box

 2.)
 6 Solenoids (Powered by seperate AC12/24V source, depending on solenoid power reqirements) Ive used 20mm 12v DC Microsolenoids using the same power input scource of 12v 2a.